 You can make a difference

 Volunteers are an integral part of our circle of care, supporting programs and services to ensure patients and families receive quality end-of-life care and support.
-It takes a special person with strong skills and abilities to become a hospice volunteer, and we’re lucky to have such a dedicated team of them.
+It takes a special person with strong skills and abilities to become a hospice volunteer, and we’re lucky to have such a dedicated team.

-Over 300 volunteers work with patients and families, and staff, across departments.
+Our volunteers work with patients and families, and staff, across departments.
 Volunteers can be found on the inpatient unit, in our community program, and with our bereavement program.
-Volunteers are also active in non-clinical areas such as our fundraising events, our Rooftop Garden, and office administration.
+Volunteers are also active at fundraising events, our Rooftop Garden, and office administration.
 Volunteers share their skills in patient care, companionship, complementary therapies (e.g. reiki, healing touch), administration, and more.

-Magee has been volunteering with Victoria Hospice for over a year and shares her story on why she got involved, what Hospice means to her, and what volunteering has taught her.
+Magee volunteered with Victoria Hospice for several years and shares her story on why she got involved, what Hospice means to her, and what volunteering taught her.

 Victoria Hospice relies upon many dedicated volunteers sharing their time and diverse skills in the following areas:

-Caring and compassionate individuals enhance the quality of care to patients and their families on our 17-bed unit at Richmond Pavilion.
+Caring and compassionate individuals enhance the quality of care to patients and their families on our 18-bed unit at Richmond Pavilion.
 Screening and training required.

 - Bereavement Volunteers